How The Federal Shutdown Is Affecting Health Programs

 The shutdown itself isn't about health policies.
 It's the result of differences of opinion between the administration and congressional Democrats regarding funding for President Trump's border wall.
 But it's far-reaching, nonetheless.
 Here's where things stand:

-Funding for "big-ticket" health programs is already in place, alleviating much of the shutdown's immediate potential impact.
+Funding for "big ticket" health programs is already in place, alleviating much of the shutdown's immediate potential impact

 Since HHS funding is set through September, the flagship government health care programs — think Obamacare, Medicare and Medicaid — are insulated.

 That's also true of public health surveillance, like tracking the flu virus, a responsibility of the Centers for Disease Control and Prevention.
 The National Institutes of Health, which oversees major biomedical research, is also fine.
-It's a stark contrast to last January's shutdown, which sent home about half of HHS' staff.
+It's a stark contrast to last January's shutdown, which sent home about half of HHS's staff.

-But some other public health operations are vulnerable because of complicated funding streams.
+But some other public health operations are vulnerable because of complicated funding streams

 Although the Food and Drug Administration falls under the HHS umbrella, it receives significant funding for its food safety operations through the spending bill for the Department of Agriculture, which is entirely caught up in the shutdown.